 If the driver who hit you pulls away from the scene of the accident, it can be difficult to get justice for what happened.
-However, drivers are often caught in these situations and can be brought to justice through both criminal charges and civil injury lawsuits.
+However, drivers are often caught in these situations and can be brought to justice through criminal charges and civil injury lawsuits.

 Fighting Insurance Companies for Damages in an Albany, GA Car Accident Case

 If you want damages for your injuries, it is important to look skeptically at any insurance companies that offer you a settlement.
-The damages that they offer in an initial settlement are usually too low to cover your needs in full.
+The damages they offer in an initial settlement are usually too low to cover your needs in full.
 While they might offer to pay for your vehicle damage in full, they might come up short when it comes to medical bills, lost earnings, and payments for “non-economic” damages like pain and suffering.

-Our attorneys can work with you to put forth strong evidence so that the insurance company has no grounds to claim their driver was not actually at fault.
-Once they see their driver was the one who caused the accident, they might be more willing to settle for a fair value knowing that if the case goes to trial, they might lose and be ordered to pay even higher damages.
+Our attorneys can work with you to put forth strong evidence so the insurance company has no grounds to claim their driver was not at fault.
+Once they see their driver was the one who caused the accident, they might be more willing to settle for a fair value, knowing that if the case goes to trial, they might lose and be ordered to pay even higher damages.

 Once you accept the money from the other driver’s insurance company, it usually means the end of your case.
 Because of this, it is important to have a lawyer review any paperwork before you sign it and to have us calculate how much your case should be worth.